houby-studio/infrastructure/README.md

-# infrastructure
+# Houby Studio's infrastructure on OCI
-This repository holds code as infrastructure for Houby Studio.